 2. Provide Student Information

-Next, you’ll be asked to provide a series of personal and demographic information, such as residency and contact information, and marital status.
+Next, you’ll be asked to provide a series of personal and demographic information, such as residency, contact information, and marital status.

 3. School Section

-This is where you’ll enter information about all schools you’re enrolled in or considering attending.
+This is where you’ll enter information about schools you’re enrolled in or are considering attending.

 4. Dependency Status

 Next, the FAFSA will ask you a series of questions about your dependency status.
 This includes a question about whether you’re beginning a master’s or doctorate program.
-You should indicate yes to be classified as an independent student.
+You should indicate that you are to be classified as an independent student.

 5. Parent Demographics

 6. Student Financial Information

-Next, you’ll be asked to provide financial information from the tax return two years prior from the year for which you're requesting aid.
+Next, you’ll be asked to provide financial information from the tax return two years prior to the year for which you're requesting aid.
 You can do so by entering your tax data manually or using the IRS Data Retrieval Tool.
 Following this, there are additional questions about income, assets, and other financial details.

 7. Sign and Submit

-The last step is to sign the FAFSA electronically and then submit.
+The last step is to sign the FAFSA electronically and then submit it.
 And you’re done!

 After Submitting the FAFSA